 I am an Associate Professor of Economics at the Manipal Academy of Higher Education.
 Previously, I was an academic visitor and a Teaching Associate in Economics at the University of Manchester, UK.
 I hold a PhD in Economics from the University of Manchester, UK, and an MSc in Agricultural Economics from the University of Ilorin, Nigeria.
 I am an experienced teacher with a Fellowship of the HEA (FHEA) in recognition of personal and institutional commitment to professionalism in learning and teaching in higher education against the UK Professional Standards Framework in teaching and learning support.

 I am also a passionate researcher with a broad range of collaborations with researchers across the social sciences.
 The bulk of my research interests aims to understand the structural drivers and historical events that distort social contracts and strongly impede development in many countries.
-Social contract― the idea that when citizens and governments have common interests, they are intrinsically motivated to create an effective state that tackles inequality and ensures shared prosperity for all.
-Under this social contract framework, citizens are expected to pay their taxes.
-The government is obligated to carry out its constitutional functions, such as ensuring the socially efficient redistribution of economic resources and strengthening social order, justice, and solidarity against internal and external threats.
+Social contract― the idea that when citizens and governments have common interests, they are intrinsically motivated to create an effective state that reduces inequality and ensures shared prosperity for all.
+Under this social contract framework, the government is obligated to carry out the constitutional functions of ensuring a socially efficient redistribution of wealth, strengthening social order and upholding justice, and maintaining solidarity against internal and external threats.
+Citizens, in turn, are expected to pay taxes from their income to fund government budgets, and through the ballot (election), sanction or reward governments based on how well they perform their constitutional obligations.

-I develop context-specific models that highlight conditions leading to the abuse of the social contract and poor development outcomes.
-First, I examine situations when the nature of governments' revenue is nontax, thereby distorting governments' incentives for accountability in maintaining constitutional functions and social efficiency in public spending.
-Second, because social contract theory is premised on the unanimous agreement and mutual consent of people in pre-state societies to form self-governing states, I examine social contract situations in artificial states, such as those created due to European colonial border arrangements, where pre-state societies had little or no say in national affiliation.
-Specifically, I investigate whether the colonial legacies of opportunistic institutions or human capital development in former European colonies favour or aggravate mutual reciprocity between citizens and the government.
+I develop context-specific models that illustrate the conditions leading to the breakdown of the social contract and poor development outcomes.
+First, I examine situations where governments primarily rely on non-income tax sources for revenue, such as the high reliance of government budgets on natural resource windfalls in many countries rich in natural resources.
+This reliance can distort incentives for governments to be accountable in upholding constitutional functions and limits citizens' understanding of governments’ spending, which then reduces their ability to reward or sanction poor performance.
+Second, since social contract theory is based on the idea of unanimous agreement and mutual consent among people in pre-state societies, I analyze social contract dynamics in artificial states.
+These artificial states often arise from European colonial border arrangements, where pre-state societies had little or no say in their national affiliations.
+I investigate whether the colonial legacies of opportunistic institutions or the development of human capital in former European colonies promote or hinder mutual reciprocity between citizens and their governments.

 My research addresses policy-relevant questions in development economics, environmental economics, agricultural economics, resource economics, and the political economy of development.
 I generate testable predictions using economic theories and utilise cutting-edge Econometric identification techniques to test the hypothesis.
 I have produced working papers that have been accepted for presentation at reputable international conferences.
 These include the Royal Economic Society, the Economic History Society, the Conference of the Centre for the Studies of African Economies (CSAE), The Econometric Society Conference (Africa Meeting), the Annual Conference of the European Association of Environmental and Resource Economics (EAERE), the Agricultural and Applied Economics Conference, and the International Conference of Agricultural Economics (ICAE).